dojimori/open-line/README.md

 ## Overview
 Open Line is a simple realtime chat applicaton.
 It allows users to register, log in, and exchange messages seamlessley in a public server.
 Built with Express.js, Vue.js, Prisma ORM, and MySQL.
-This project is inspired by <a href="chat.ponkis.xyz">chat.ponkis.xyz</a>, I took the opportunity to develop a similar one from scratch for learning purposes.
+This project is inspired by <a href="chat.ponkis.xyz">chat.ponkis.xyz</a>, I took the opportunity to develop a similar one from scratch for learning on implementing chat features for web development.

 ## Features
 -  <strong>User authentication</strong>: Session based login and registration system.